 Activision needs to earn back the trust among its more loyal fans by bringing back boots-on-the-ground action to their first-person shooter franchise.
 Their sales for the Call of Duty franchise have plummeted around the futuristic title releases, and over time many fans have quit playing out of distaste towards the futuristic direction that the franchise has taken.

 But, what type of boots-on-the-ground action do fans want?

 I think that the direction that could save the COD franchise might be in the heavily-speculated push into the Vietnam War era.
 This would shock audiences back into the franchise for those who are sick and tired of the futuristic elements that have come with the more recent Call of Duty titles.

-World war 2 was pretty much all that COD would release at one point; edging in at 3 title releases before they pushed the boat out and released Modern Warfare 4.
+World War 2 was pretty much all that COD would release at one point, edging in at three title releases before they pushed the boat out and released Modern Warfare 4.
 And even then, they were quick to release World at War the following year which was set in the World War 2 era.
 Something tells us that going back to the World War 2 era might be just what the franchise needs to breathe some life back into it.

 Activision has covered all areas of potential warfare over the years, releasing countless titles for the Call of Duty franchise, but there is still one type of warfare that they have still yet to cover which is the World War 1 era.

 We have seen the Battlefield franchise push into this war era recently with the release of Battlefield 1, so it might be interesting to see if Call of Duty could do a similar game title for this war era.
 Given it is pretty much the only area of war that the COD franchise has yet to cover, this may be the next potential title.